Tripropellant rocket

 A tripropellant rocket is a rocket that uses three propellants, as opposed to the more common bipropellant rocket or monopropellant rocket designs, which use two or one propellants, respectively.
 Tripropellant systems can be designed to have high specific impulse and have been investigated for single-stage-to-orbit designs.
-While tripropellant engines have been tested by Rocketdyne and Energomash, no tripropellant rocket has been flown.
+While tripropellant engines have been tested by Rocketdyne and NPO Energomash, no tripropellant rocket has been flown.

 There are two different kinds of tripropellant rockets.
 One is a rocket engine which mixes three separate streams of propellants, burning all three propellants simultaneously.
 The other kind of tripropellant rocket is one that uses one oxidizer but two fuels, burning the two fuels in sequence during the flight.

 Simultaneous burn

 Simultaneous tripropellant systems often involve the use of a high energy density metal additive, like beryllium or lithium, with existing bipropellant systems.
 In these motors, the burning of the fuel with the oxidizer provides activation energy needed for a more energetic reaction between the oxidizer and the metal.
 While theoretical modeling of these systems suggests an advantage over bipropellant motors, several factors limit their practical implementation, including the difficulty of injecting solid metal into the thrust chamber; heat, mass, and momentum transport limitations across phases; and the difficulty of achieving and sustaining combustion of the metal.

-In the 1960s, Rocketdyne fired an engine using a mixture of liquid lithium, gaseous hydrogen, and liquid fluorine to produce a specific impulse of 542 seconds, likely the highest measured such value for a chemical rocket motor.
+In the 1960s, Rocketdyne test-fired an engine using a mixture of liquid lithium, gaseous hydrogen, and liquid fluorine to produce a specific impulse of 542 seconds, likely the highest measured such value for a chemical rocket motor.
+Despite the high specific impulse, the technical difficulties of the combination and the hazardous nature of the propellants precluded further development.